efsalvarenga/CV/index.md

     - Delivered the 2016 oil reserves estimation (2.3b bbl) to U.S. Securities and Exchange Commission and Brazilian regulatory agency, using CMG GEM, Excel and VBA
 - **Production forecast:** Responsible for the oil production estimation of seven multi-billion projects.
     - Collaborated with stakeholders such as project managers, executive board and the regulatory agency
-    - Developed and maintained a sixteen-month ahead forecasting model on Excel, comprising seven offshore platforms and over 30 wells connected to the same gas pipeline infrastructure, with more than 95\% accuracy
+    - Developed and maintained a sixteen-month ahead forecasting model, comprising seven offshore platforms and over 30 wells connected to the same gas pipeline infrastructure, with more than 95% accuracy
     - Created a framework for data pre-processing, integration and communication of project premises such as operational schedule of wells, maintenance program and asset availability
-- **Resource management:** Coordinated a team of three engineers responsible for the resource allocation of submarine equipment and vessels for 15 projects (10\% of total capital cost).
+- **Resource management:** Coordinated a team of three engineers responsible for the resource allocation of submarine equipment and vessels for 15 projects (10% of total capital cost).
     - Presented the monthly resource optimisation strategy to head management for appraisal, before submission to procurement
     - Created a decision support model for evaluating impact of resource allocation changes, and liaised with project managers to deliver the optimal production output for the portfolio